Ofgem energy price cap explained

 It won’t help everyone who’s on an expensive rate - The price cap only affects standard variable rate tariffs, which means it won’t be any use to anyone on an expensive fixed rate deal – which reinforces the point that the only way to make real savings on your energy bills is to compare rates and switch to a better deal.
 There are currently loads of fixed rate deals that currently cost less than the proposed price cap and could save you money whether you’re on a standard, fixed or variable rate.

-If you really want to take control of you energy bills, and cut the amount you pay each year, then switching supplier is the way to go.
-To get started, simply enter your postcode in the box at the top of the page.
+If you really want to take control of your utility bills, and cut the amount you pay each year, then you need to switch energy supplier.
+To get started, simply enter your postcode in the box on the right.
 Even if your current deal comes with an early exit fee, it’s worth comparing deals as you might still find one that saves you more money in the long run.